Five tips for faster GitHub Actions

 tests that are fast to complete in the per-commit workflow and move the rest into a

 separate workflow.
-This new workflow can then use schedule
+This new workflow can then use schedule to run periodically

 (e.g. every night).
 This approach gives the team enough confidence that their commits